Avoid the Pitfalls of a Bad Hire With the Hiring Manager Intake

 Don’t Fall Victim to Reactive Recruiting

-Sound familiar?
-We’ve seen the above recruiting scenario time and time again- and people wonder why they fall victim to the costs of a bad hire!
+Does the above scenario sound familiar?
+In working with thousands of employers, we see it time and time again- and people wonder why they fall victim to the costs of a bad hire!
 Strong communication between recruiters and hiring managers is the #1 indicator of successful hiring.
 But how can you facilitate this communication and define a clear recruiting strategy without interrupting everyone’s busy work schedules?
-Enter the hiring manager intake form.

 Note: There is some contention around what this form should be called.
 Our thoughts- who cares what it’s called!
 The fact is that you need an efficient way to strategize with your hiring managers.
 For the sake of practicality, in this post we call it an intake form.